jomanor/Data-Science-Portfolio/Python Challenges/README.md

 ### Description 🇬🇧

-This repository contains solutions to various online Python programming challenges I have solved.
+This folder contains solutions to various online Python programming challenges I have solved.
 All content is documented in Spanish.

 ### Descripción 🇪🇸